Potentiometer Voltage Solution

 What is Potentiometer Voltage?

-The Potentiometer Voltage formula is defined as is a variable resistor that can be used to create an adjustable voltage divider.
-Turn the pot all the way in one direction, and the voltage may be zero and is represented as Vo = Vl/VD or Output Voltage = Line Voltage/Voltage Division Ratio.
-Line Voltage is the voltage measured between any two lines in a three-phase circuit & Voltage Division Ratio is defined as the ratio of the voltage divided according to the voltage division rule governed by the resistor.
+The Potentiometer Voltage formula is defined as the variable resistor that can be used to create an adjustable voltage divider.
+Turn the pot all the way in one direction, and the voltage may be zero and is represented as Vo = Vl/Rd or Output Voltage = Line Voltage/Voltage Division Ratio.
+Line Voltage is the voltage measured between any two lines in a three-phase circuit & Voltage Division Ratio is a factor that accounts for any scaling or attenuation in the measurement setup.

 How to calculate Potentiometer Voltage?